-This is a short, delightful roller-coaster back-country climb through pretty foothills farmland and woodland to a spot where the road turns to dirt.
-The road contour is quite varied, up and down and back and forth, and it’s good riding in both directions.
-It’s also a bit of a workout—you’ll log almost 3000 ft of gain in less than 20 miles, with a couple of short pitches up to 15%, but none of the climbs lasts very long.
-It’s smoother and faster than the average back road, and you can do 30+ mph on it in several places.
+This little gem is one of the sweetest 18-mile rides you’ll ever do.
+It’s a delightful roller-coaster back-country climb on glassy road surfaces through pretty foothills farms and woodland to a spot where the road turns to dirt.
+The road contour is constantly varied, up and down and back and forth, with no two climbs or curves the same, and it’s good riding in both directions.
+It’s also a bit of a workout—you’ll log almost 3000 ft of gain in less than 20 miles, with a couple of short pitches up to 15%, but none of the climbs lasts long.
+It’s smoother and faster than the average back road, and you can touch 40 mph a time or two.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Begin at the intersection of Hwy 70 and Lunt Rd.
 Ride down (and I do mean down—it’s a 40-mph descent) Lunt for a mile to a stop sign and a T. Go right onto Nelson Bar Rd. (signed) and follow it until it dead-ends at Concow Rd.
 Take Concow Rd. to the L and ride Concow to the end of the pavement.
 Nelson Bar is fairly coarse chipseal, but Concow is glass—perhaps the best riding surface I’ve ever seen.
 Turn around and ride back.
 On the way back, watch for the R turn onto Nelson Bar Rd.—there’s a sign, but it’s easy to miss.